 When I am feeling physical or emotional pain, my first instinct is to leave my body.
 I often begin to experience discomfort.
-And then I feel the strong desire to avoid my current situation.
+And then I feel a strong desire to avoid my current situation.
 I forget that love heals pain.

 Within seconds, my Self has set out in a mad attempt to escape and is already lingering about five feet away from my physical body.
 And quickly, I feel stuck, because without being a whole integrated person, I cannot move.